DanielGoncalves666/Zheng-2011-Model/readme.md

 Zheng model constants and options:

+      --fast-ped-proportion=FAST-PROPORTION
+                             The proportion of the total number of pedestrians that will be classified as fast pedestrians.
+Fast pedestrians update their positions twice per
+                             timestep.
+The default value is 0.
       --fire-alpha=FIRE-ALPHA   The value of the second parameter to adjust the strength of the fire floor field.
 If a pedestrian is closer than RISK, then this value is used in